kubeshop/testkube/docs/docs/articles/circleci.md

 If a test is already created, you can run it using the command `testkube run test test-name -f` .
 However, if you need to create a test in this workflow, please add a creation command, e.g.: `testkube create test --name test-name --file path_to_file.json`.

-In order to connect to your own cluster, you can put the your kubeconfig file into CircleCI variable named KUBECONFIGFILE
+In order to connect to your own cluster, you can put your kubeconfig file into CircleCI variable named KUBECONFIGFILE.

 ```yaml
 version: 2.1